sdemi/macos-app-installer/README.md

 # macos-app-installer.sh #

-* This script has been edited by: nightryde
 * This is an installation script to setup your required programs on MacOS.
 * This utilizes [Homebrew](https://brew.sh/) which is an amazing package manager for MacOS.
 * This script contains some modifications aimed towards PHP Web Development.